 I try to understand without reading at first, but I eventually check the characters that are being used for each sound.
 Coming from learning Japanese, I find that having the characters really helps with the memorization while using this tool.
 I have a picture in my mind for each sound, and many of the characters are used in several words.
 Checking the characters allows me to make connections and avoid false connections.
 I’m not sure what the experience would be like learning without a related language background, but I feel like having experience with Chinese characters is a huge advantage.
 Of course, even if sometimes similar, none of the pronunciation is the same, and often words with the same characters as Japanese have different meanings.
 I think the advantage of knowing Japanese when learning Cantonese may be similar to the advantage of knowing English when learning Spanish, where there are many cognates to help jog your memory.

 After many years of studying Japanese, I found that it was still very difficult to listen to native media.
 I eventually identified that the problem was a lack of vocabulary.
-I began intentionally building up my vocabulary by grabbing sentences from what I read, making fill in the blank flash cards targeting the recollection of a word in context, then drilling them in Anki.
-It’s a very basic method, but combined with lots of listening to podcasts I noticed a great improvement in my listening ability after a few months.
+Glossika introduces vocabulary slowly so I started to build vocabulary by using flashcards.
+I would find sentences I somewhat understood and enter fill in the blank cards in Anki.
+I found adding cards to be too time-consuming, so after doing this for a few weeks I switched to a pre-made deck from the Anki library.